ObserveRTC/schemas/npm-samples-lib/README.md

-callId | the unique identifier of the call or session clientId | Unique id of the client providing samples. attachments | Additional information attached to this sample (e.g.: roomId, userId, displayName, etc...) score | Calculated score for client (details should be added to attachments) peerConnections | Samples taken PeerConnections clientEvents | A list of client events. clientIssues | A list of client issues.
+callId | the unique identifier of the call or session clientId | Unique id of the client providing samples. attachments | Additional information attached to this sample (e.g.: roomId, userId, displayName, etc...) score | Calculated score for client (details should be added to scoreReasons) scoreReasons | Details for score calculation peerConnections | Samples taken PeerConnections clientEvents | A list of client events. clientIssues | A list of client issues.